cbochs/grapple.nvim/README.md

     ---@type boolean
     status = true,

+    ---Position a tag's name should be shown in Grapple windows
+    ---@type "start" | "end"
+    name_pos = "end",

+    ---How a tag's path should be rendered in Grapple windows
+    ---  "relative": show tag path relative to the scope's resolved path
+    ---  "basename": show tag path basename and directory hint
+    ---@type "basename" | "relative"
+    style = "relative",

     ---Default scope to use when managing Grapple tags
+    ---For more information, please see the Scopes section
     ---@type string
     scope = "git",

     ---User-defined scopes or overrides
-    ---For more information, please see the Scopes section
+    ---For more information, please see the Scope API section
     ---@type grapple.scope_definition[]
     scopes = {},